sclaxton/ExpensifyGo/README.md

 In the end, I am really happy with what I came up with and hope you guys enjoy it as well!

+If I were to continue to develop this application, I would probably start with the following things: making the forms more useable, form validation, more feedback/error messages, more responsive design (make it mobile)...just to name a few.

 N.B.
 The HTML5 date picker is only supported in chrome, for this reason the app is most useable.
 One thing I would do given more time would be to add a jQueryUI date picker to remedy this.